leonj1/user-feedback/README.md

 # User Feedback Widget

-A lightweight JavaScript widget for collecting user feedback, supporting star ratings, thumbs up/down, and text feedback.
+A lightweight JavaScript widget for collecting user feedback on websites and web applications.
+This project provides an easy-to-implement solution for gathering user opinions through star ratings, thumbs up/down reactions, and text comments.

+## Purpose

+The User Feedback Widget helps developers quickly add professional-looking feedback collection mechanisms to their websites.
+Whether you need simple thumbs up/down reactions, detailed star ratings, or open-ended text feedback, this widget provides a consistent, customizable interface that:

+- Improves user engagement by providing an easy way to leave feedback
+- Helps gather actionable insights about user experience
+- Integrates seamlessly with existing websites and applications
+- Provides a consistent look and feel across different feedback types

 ## Features